PapillonFreedom/MeditateDailyBot/README.md

 Add custom minutes by user via sox-implementation on backend side

-Describe HowToUse by command /help in Bot
+[v]Describe HowToUse by command /help in Bot

 [v]Rebuild all sound files: now they store locally on server, calls not by github link (because audion doesnt play correct on some devices)

 [v]Aborted (core dumped) when using server sound files